tailwindlabs/tailwindcss.com/source/docs/configuration.blade.md

 }
 ```

-If you'd like to disable all of Tailwind's core plugins and simply use Tailwind as a tool for processing your own custom plugins, provide an empty array:
+If you'd like to disable all of Tailwind's core plugins and use Tailwind as a tool for processing your own custom plugins, provide an empty array:

 ```js
 // tailwind.config.js